K9SKY

 #2.
 Take into account the environmental impact of disposing of your at-home grooming waste.

 #3.
-You’ll be spending much time in a narrow space.
+You’ll be spending a lot of time in a narrow space.

 #4.
 Unless you invest in a salon, your expansion opportunities are limited.